 Web-hybrid classes have a regularly scheduled meeting time with the remainder of the course taught online.
 Students will be required to attend scheduled class meetings that are published in advance.

 Self-paced courses are classes using the HAWKES homework management system.
 These courses have meeting times with an instructor and required attendance.
-Lectures, examples, and homework are computer based, but students have access to a designated instructor.
+Lectures, examples, and homework are computer-based, but students have access to a designated instructor.
 There is a necessary commitment of time outside of class to be successful in this course.
-These classes offer the motivated student the opportunity to accelerate their math program by completing more than one course in a semester.
+These classes offer motivated students the opportunity to accelerate their math program by completing more than one course in a semester.

 These courses are offered as standard 16-week, stand-alone classes at Union and as 8-week classes at Rolla.
 Both classes will help students develop critical thinking skills, as well as key academic reading and writing skills needed to be successful in college.

-EN 0133: Intro to Writing (3 credit hours) is a developmental writing course for students who need to improve their critical thinking, reading, and writing skills before attempting college composition.
+ENG 090 Introduction to Writing (3 credit hours) is a developmental writing course for students who need to improve their critical thinking, reading, and writing skills before attempting college composition.
 Students will practice applying standard edited English (basic grammar, usage, and punctuation), developing ideas, and refining paragraph structure, culminating in the production of multi-paragraph essays.
 Not intended for transfer or degree credit.
-DEV.

-EN 0203: Reading Comprehension (3 credit hours) is a course in reading comprehension, including such skills as recalling specific facts, making an inference, drawing a conclusion, isolating details, finding the main idea, making a judgment, understanding literary terms, and recognizing tone.
-The course also stresses vocabulary improvement and flexible reading rate.
+ENG 080 Reading Comprehension (3 credit hours) course in reading comprehension, including such skills as recalling specific facts, making an inference, drawing a conclusion, isolating details, finding the main idea, making a judgment, understanding literary terms, and recognizing tone.
+The course also stresses vocabulary improvement and flexible reading rates.
 Not intended for transfer or degree credit.
-Lecture 2 hours, lab 1 hour

 Are you a motivated student?
 Are you willing to put six to seven hours of time into reading and writing classes each week?
 Do you believe that everyone can improve their reading and writing ability—regardless of how they have done in the past?
 If you answered “yes” to these questions, East Central’s accelerated reading and writing class options may be a good fit for you.

-EN 0142: Composition Expansion (2 credit hours) is a developmental writing course for students who are co-enrolled in English Composition I (EN 1223) and need to improve their critical thinking, reading, and writing skills.
-Emphasis is on supporting and extending the writing process for English Composition I writing, developing and refining paragraph structure, pushing toward deeper engagement with ideas, and providing support for non-cognitive concerns that may be impacting students’ performance in English Composition I.
+ENG 095 Composition Expansion (2 credit hours) is a developmental writing course for students who are co-enrolled in English Composition I(ENG 101)and need to improve their critical thinking, reading, and writing skills.
+Emphasis is on supporting and extending the writing process for English Composition I writing.
+This includes developing and refining paragraph structure, pushing toward deeper engagement with ideas, and providing support for non-cognitive concerns that may be impacting students’ performance in English Composition I.